 Ether is a highly-flammable solvent frequently used to make freebase cocaine and can cause explosions during the manufacturing process.
 Some ether can remain in the product and cause burns when a person smokes it.
 Because crack is considered to be less risky to produce and use than freebase, the prevalence of freebasing has decreased significantly in recent years.

 People who are abusing any form of cocaine, including freebase, should seek professional help as soon as possible.
 Addiction treatment programs such as those offered by Recovery in Tune can help people manage unpleasant and painful withdrawal symptoms in a safe, comfortable environment.
 We employ evidence-based therapies, such as behavioral therapy and drug counseling, that teach people better methods of coping and address the underlying reasons for drug abuse in the first place.

 Even after completing intensive rehab, people in recovery from addiction face triggers that increase their risk of relapse, as they return to environments that lead to cravings that include people or places that are reminiscent of cocaine use.
 To avoid relapse following initial treatment, people in recovery should continue to take advantage of outpatient programs, aftercare planning services, and support groups that foster accountability.

-Having an addiction to freebase cocaine, crack, or powdered cocaine can be a devastating and life-threatening condition, but you don’t have to try to overcome it alone.
+Addiction to freebase cocaine, crack, or powder cocaine can be a devastating and life-threatening condition.
+But, you don’t have to try to overcome it alone.
 Contact us if you are ready to take the first step to getting sober and begin the road to recovery today!